Advice for Everyday Living

 Many BCA chiropractors are asked by their patients about the ideal posture and the general guidance they give is:

-The British Chiropractic Association has advice on different aspects of posture in everyday life.
+The British Chiropractic Association has advice on different aspects everyday life.
 Many titles will include an advice video and all have a downloadable advice sheet.

 Lifting and Carrying